@sohoplace: Building

-In addition to the 602-seat auditorium, the theatre includes a rehearsal room, actors' green room, bar, restaurant and a terrace.
+In addition to the 602-seat auditorium, the theatre includes a rehearsal room, actors' green room, bar and a terrace, which can also be hired out for rehearsals, conferences, parties and press nights.
 There is also a large digital front-of-house screen on Charing Cross Road.

+The theatre has step-free access to all levels via lift access, and step free seating inside the auditorium.